SHUR1K-N/NumNinja-Numeric-Wordlist-Generator/README.md

-﻿# NumNinja: The Number Dictionary Generator
+﻿# NumNinja: Numeric Dictionary Generator

 ## Description & Usage
-A super-high speed number dictionary generator (2M+ lines per second), that takes the following as input:
+A super-high speed numeric dictionary generator (2M+ lines per second), that takes the following as input:

 - A custom range of integers to generate within
 - Method (either Leading Zeros or Straightforward)